 Integration of the Accelerated Mining Technology program model into other programs, however, may make sense for working students.
 The courses themselves are condensed into intensive instructional blocks as the means of acceleration, though the program requires students take more semesters to complete the program.
 Though it sounds counter-intuitive to refer to this model as accelerated, it is precisely the compressed instructional periods and fewer days in the classroom over a two and a half year period that has contributed to the success of working non-traditional students.

-Additionally. development of online or hybrid delivery models may not be ideal for the Industrial Electrician program, due to the high degree of hands-on instruction that skillset acquisition requires.
+Additionally, development of online or hybrid delivery models may not be ideal for the Industrial Electrician program, due to the high degree of hands-on instruction that skillset acquisition requires.
 However, research into simulators may make such development feasible.
 Evaluation of competencies across all program courses may be the most effective method of determining what, if any, courses can be adapted to online or hybrid delivery and which course require classroom environments.

 Conclusions: